 Photo: Dr. C. Noel Bairey Merz, Director of the Barbra Streisand Women's Heart Center, participated in the 2013 Health Matters conference panel “Access to Healthy Lifestyles.”
-During the conference, the Barbra Streisand Women's Heart Center announced their pledge of $2million to create a campaign for awareness, advocacy, and prevention about women’s heart disease.
+During the conference, the Barbra Streisand Women's Heart Center announced their commitment of $2 million to create a campaign for awareness, advocacy, and prevention about women’s heart disease.

 While it is always important for us to take steps to improve all aspects of our health, this month, I encourage you to focus specifically on your cardiovascular health.
 As we recognize February as American Heart Month, it is critical for us understand just how deeply cardiovascular disease is affecting those we care about.